DFE/HIPOS/hipos-testing/integration/doc/source/index.rst

 Main page: :ref:`integration-test-impl`

-This suite implements a number of automated integration tests for the HidaV platform.
+This suite implements a number of automated integration tests for the HIPOS platform.

 Indices and tables